single-cell-data/SOMA/brainstorming.md

 - uri - location at which to create the object
 - schema - an Arrow Schema defining the per-column schema.
 This schema must define all columns, including columns to be named as index columns.
 The column name `__rowid` is reserved for the pseudo-column of the same name.
 If the schema includes types unsupported by the SOMA implementation, an error will be raised.
 - user_indexed - boolean.
 If `false`, is a `row-indexed` dataframe.
 If `true`, is a `user-indexed` dataframe.
-- index_column_names - a list of column names to use as user-defined index columns (eg, `['cell_type', 'tissue_type']`).
+- index_column_names - a list of column names to use as user-defined index columns (e.g., `['cell_type', 'tissue_type']`).
 All named columns must exist in the schema, and at least one index column name is required.
-This parameter is undefined if `user_indexed` is False (ie, if the dataframe is `row-indexed`).
+This parameter is undefined if `user_indexed` is False (i.e., if the dataframe is `row-indexed`).

 ### Operation: read()